Skip to content

 Solutions:

-• The team lead should facilitate contract alignment at the start of each sprint
+• The team lead should facilitate contract alignment at the start of each implement phase

-• Use the sprint coordination rules: message both agents to share endpoint specs and data shapes before coding
+• Use the implement phase coordination rules: message both agents to share endpoint specs and data shapes before coding

 • Consider adding explicit API contract stories that must complete before frontend stories begin